the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-collabcafe.md

 We have a template for the {ref}`Collaboration Cafes<ch-template-coworking-collabcafe>`, which is updated on the shared notes for each call.

+**Bonus**

+You can watch this video to see Kirstie and Malvika plan the structure and format of Collaboration Café.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XUw5kpypeo8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Schedule

 We'll run the following schedule during each Collaboration Cafe: